sachinparashar/text_search/README.md

 Steps for installing the repository:-

 Download the repository.

+Steps:

-After downloading, Goto text_search folder and run: pip3 install -r requirements.txt After installing all the dependencies, create virtual environment called "venv".
+1. After downloading, Goto text_search folder and run: pip3 install -r requirements.txt

+2. After installing all the dependencies, create virtual environment called "venv".

-After this, run : python manage.py migrate
+3. After this, run : python manage.py migrate

-Run: python manage.py runserver
+4. Run: python manage.py runserver

 There are Two Api's in this project:

 ##############################################################################################